 Ohad Narahin’s Minus 16.
 Outside of ballet, she enjoys discovering new things in Atlanta, live music, and arts and crafts.
 Kiara thanks her parents, sisters and friends for everything they have done to encourage her to follow her passion.

-Kelly grew up in Spokane, Washington where she began her classical training under the watchful eyes of Dodie Askegard and Peggy Goodner-Tan.
+Kelly grew up in Spokane, Wash., where she began her classical training under the watchful eyes of Dodie Askegard and Peggy Goodner-Tan.
 She furthered her studies with summer intensives at such companies as Canada’s Royal Winnipeg Ballet and Atlanta Ballet.
-She then moved to Atlanta to join Atlanta Ballet Centre for Dance Education’s Fellowship Division, where she has enjoyed performing countless times with the Company in performances such as David Bintely’s Carmina Burana; Christopher Wheeldon’s Rush; James Kudelka’s Four Seasons; and Atlanta Ballet’s Nutcracker, Swan Lake, Sleeping Beauty, and Don Quixote choreographed by John McFall.
+She then moved to Atlanta to join Atlanta Ballet Centre for Dance Education’s Fellowship Ensemble, where she has enjoyed performing countless times with the Company in performances such as David Bintely’s Carmina Burana, Christopher Wheeldon’s Rush, James Kudelka’s The Four Seasons and Atlanta Ballet’s Nutcracker, Swan Lake, Sleeping Beauty and Don Quixote, choreographed by John McFall.
 Memorable highlights since joining the program include performing the principle roles in Donald Mahler’s Cinderella and Bruce Wells’ Snow White.
-Kelly is looking forward to her first season as an apprentice.
+Kelly is looking forward to her second season as an apprentice.